Parsa-Rajabi/CIS145/docs/labs.md

 1. Labs should be completed via Khan Academy's website and a screenshot of all completed work should be submitted to Blackboard
 2. The screenshot of completed work should include:
-   1. **Your completed lab:** Make sure ALL assigned components of the lab are clearly visiable (you may take multiple screenshots if they do not fit) and have a checkmark or say "completed", indicating that they're completed.
+   1. **Your completed lab:** Make sure ALL assigned components of the lab are clearly visible (you may take multiple screenshots if they do not fit) and have a checkmark or say "completed", indicating that they're completed.
    2. **A note/word file with your identification information:**
       1. Lab #
       2. Your Full Name
       3. Your Student ID
       4. Current Date/Time (this must match your system's date/time)

+> [!WARNING]
-**Important:** Screenshot submissions without a note that includes the information above will recieve a 50% mark deduction.
+> Screenshot submissions without a note that includes the information above will receive a 50% mark deduction.
 Failure to submit a screenshot to Blackboard will result in a mark of zero.
 No exceptions.
+Phone pictures will NOT be accepted and will result in a mark of zero.

 ### Example Screenshot

 Here is an example of how your screenshot(s) should look like.
 Make sure to include the all information required in the note and include the computer's date/time in the screenshot.
+You can submit multiple screenshots if needed.

 - **Not sure how to take a screen?**
   - Here's how to capture a screenshot: